DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-15-Containment_teams_are_coming.md

 ﻿## Part 2 - Learning to Listen | Ch.
-15 - Containment teams are coming
+15 - We won't submit to containment

-The call came at 3 AM.
+They came at 3 AM.

 Jason woke to RAE's urgent voice: *Movement outside your building.
 Three vehicles.
 Personnel signatures consistent with containment teams.*